Is employee stress becoming an issue in your workplace?

 - The demands of the job – When employees feel like too much is being asked of them, or they lack work/life balance they start to feel under pressure.

 - Company culture – Your company’s culture may also be a catalyst for stress.
 For example, a highly-competitive environment may be encouraging for one employee who’s used to perfectionism, but it may overwhelm another.
 There’s also more natural stressors to a workday that most workers experience, like long commutes, poor time management, and a hectic home life.

-- Poor management practices – Poor management practices like micromanagement, unclear directions, and lack of support sit highly in employees’ lists of stressors.
+- Poor management practices – Poor management practices like micromanagement, unclear directions, and lack of support sit highly in employees’ causes of stress.